EliZucker/osx-install/readme.md

   - Then quit and copy configs to `~/.config ` (orignally in AppSettings folder)

 - Configure Window Management:
-  - Launch Spectacle
+  - Launch Rectangle
-  - Then quit and copy shortcuts to `~/Library/Application Support/Spectacle`
+  - Then quit and copy shortcuts to `~/Library/Preferences/com.knollsoft.Rectangle.plist`

 ### Setup command prompt (iTerm)